LINKS TO EXTERNAL DATA SOURCES

 The unique identifier included in UAS data sets (uasid) may be used by researchers to link the Covid data set to other UAS data sets.
 The respondents’ state of residence (statereside) may be used to link UAS survey data to external data at the state level, including the external data sets available for download from this page.
 Merges at location levels more granular than state must be done by UAS staff, as we are not able to provide researchers with the key to linking uasids with location information.

 UAS is able to merge the longitudinal Covid data with external data sets that are keyed with a FIPS data location.
 If merging the data does not add risk (an example is the 3-category census definition of urban/rural/mixed which is applied at the zip code level), the merge may easily be done without further requirements.
 Other data merges may require that you and your team fill out and return sensitive data addenda which must be counter-signed by your respective affiliated institutions.
 Depending on the nature of the data, documentation of IRB review may also be required.

-To request a merge of the Covid data (or any UAS data) with external data at the county or zip code email@example.com and attach the external file you wish to merge with UAS data, or a link to it.
+To request a merge of the Covid data (or any UAS data) with external data at the county or zip code level, send a request to firstname.lastname@example.org and attach the external file you wish to merge with UAS data, or a link to it.
 We will provide you with more information about any additional requirements, or costs that may be incurred, after evaluating the file, and your request.